YogiHalagunaki/Data-Science-GenAI-Solutions/Small LM Chat Bot FastAPI/README.md

 # 🧠 Small LM Chatbot API
     - FastAPI
-    - streamlit application

-* This project provides a FastAPI-based interface for running Small Language Models (SLMs) like Qwen, LLaMA, and Gemma locally.
+This project provides a FastAPI-based interface for running Small Language Models (SLMs) like Qwen, LLaMA, and Gemma locally.
 You can download, load, chat with, unload, and delete models using simple REST API endpoints.

 ---